Measurement of muon (anti-)neutrino charged-current quasielastic-like cross section using off-axis NuMI beam at ICARUS

 The majority of the detector uncertainties are assessed by re-simulating samples with altered detector parameters and comparing them to the central value (CV) simulation, following the methodology in Ref.~\cite{PhysRevLett.134.151801}.
 To mitigate the impact of limited sample statistics, a common set of signal-like neutrino interactions without cosmic backgrounds are used as the input.

-To account for channel-to-channel variations in the first wire plane, the gain and noise levels were varied by $\pm20\%$ and $\pm10\%$, respectively.
-The resulting deviations from the CV were found to be covered by flat 3.5\% and 10.5\% normalization uncertainties, respectively.
-The ionization signal shape of the first wire plane was tuned to the data in the CV simulation, and the un-tuned signal shape is used as a variation sample.
-The impact of this variation was found to be dependent on the proton momentum, varying from approximately 15\% at low momenta to 5\% at higher momenta.
+As described in Sec.~\ref{sec:eventsim:detsim}, the detector parameters for the CV simulation are calibrated following the procedures in Ref.~\cite{ICARUS:Calibration}.
+The remaining channel-to-channel variations observed in low-level variables, such as the charge per unit length (dQ/dx), are treated with detector uncertainties.
+The gain and noise levels for the first wire plane were varied by $\pm20\%$ and $\pm10\%$, respectively, to encompass the variation of the peak position and width in the dQ/dx distribution for each channel from the cosmic muon samples.
+The resulting deviations from the CV were evaluated in the reconstructed proton momentum distribution and found to be well-covered by flat normalization uncertainties of 3.5\% and 10.5\%, respectively.
+The signal shape tuning procedure was found to be less reliable in describing the dQ/dx distribution on the first wire plane than the other two planes.
+Unlike in Ref.~\cite{ICARUS:Calibration}, the tuning in the first wire plane is still applied to the CV simulation, as it was also in Ref.~\cite{PhysRevLett.134.151801}.
+Similar to that publication, an additional uncertainty is considered for the first wire plane by inspecting the difference in the proton momentum between the CV and the un-tuned simulation: this variation was found to be dependent on proton momentum, varying from approximately 15\% at low momenta to 5\% at higher momenta.